 Exploring Difference

-This year’s conference, organized by Bureau Kensington, explores the following questions using movement: How do we make collective sense of ourselves as colonizer and colonized and describe the impact on our bodies and daily lives?
-What opens up our tendency to rigidity in how we see and understand one another by ignoring the complexity of multiple identities that exist within each of us?
+This project, in partnership with Insight for Community Impact and Bureau Kensington, explores the following questions using movement: How do we think, learn, and lead with the body?
+How do we make collective sense of ourselves as colonizer and colonized and describe the impact on our bodies and daily lives?
+What opens up our tendency to rigidity and ignoring the complexity of multiple identities that exist within each of us?

 Learning to Lead